A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Two extensions of Theorem 1.2 for unbounded metrics

 \end{thm}

 We also state an important addendum. \begin{thm} Assume that in addition to the assumptions in Theorem 6.1 $i\ddbar\psi\geq 0$ and $i\ddbar\tau_t\geq 0$ in the sense of currents.
-Then for each fixed $t$ \be V_t\rfloor i\ddbar\psi=0 \ee and $F_t^*(\ddbar\psi)$ is independent of $t$. \end{thm} We shall see in the last section that in many cases (6.1) implies that actually $V=0$, so that the flow $F_t^* $ is the identity map and $\ddbar\phi_t$ must also be independent of $t$.
+Then \be V\rfloor i\ddbar\psi=0 \ee and $F_t^*(\ddbar\psi)$ is independent of $t$. \end{thm} We shall see in the last section that in many cases (6.1) implies that actually $V=0$, so that the flow $F_t^* $ is the identity map and $\ddbar\phi_t$ must also be independent of $t$.

 The proof of this theorem is almost the same as the proof of Theorem 1.2.
 The main thing to be checked is that for $\phi=\phi^\nu$ a sequence of smooth metrics decreasing to $\phi$ we can still solve the equations